enesozeren/lmu-mlops-project/README.md

 ```

 ## Dataset
-To get the dataset, use
+To get the dataset and trained model weights, use
 ```bash
 dvc pull
 ```
+Note: You need GCP bucket permissions to be able to run this command

 ## Inference
 Predictions from this script are saved to outputs directory.
 To make a prediction, use